forfudan/MojoMiji/src/docs/advanced/ownership.md

 ### Transfer a value

 When you **transfer** a value, you are transferring the ownership of the value from one variable `a` to another variable `b`.
-The variable `a` will no longer own the value and will be immediately decommissioned.
+The variable `a` will no longer own the value and will be immediately decommissioned (or we can say "destroyed", "uninitialized", etc).
 In other words, the quaternary system `a` consisting a name, a type, an address, and a value, does not exist anymore.
 If you try to use the name `a` later, the Mojo compiler will raise an error.

 The transfer of (the ownership of) a value is **usually** done with the `^` operator, e.g., `var b = a^`.
 It reads as "transfer the ownership of the value from the variable `a` to the variable `b`, and then remove the variable `a` from the scope".